SysKitTeam/docs-point/docs/governance-and-automation/automated-workflows/workspace-type-and-reviewers.md

 # Policies: Workspace Types and Reviewers

-Before applying the policies you've created or enabled in Syskit Point, it's useful to know which workspace policies can be applied to and who can be selected as reviewers.
+Before applying the policies you've created or enabled in Syskit Point, it is useful to know which workspace the policies can be applied to, who can be selected as a reviewer, and who receives tasks and emails if the delegation option is enabled.

 Below you can find details on:

-* **Which types of workspaces** (Microsoft Teams, Microsoft 365 Groups, SharePoint Sites, etc.) are supported by each policy
+* **Types of workspaces** (Microsoft Teams, Microsoft 365 Groups, SharePoint Sites, etc.) supported by each policy
+* **Delegation option availability** for policies
-* **Which users can be defined as reviewers** to complete tasks when the delegation option is enabled
+* **Which users you can define as reviewers** who complete tasks when the delegation option is enabled
-* **Which policies can be delegated**
+* **Who are the users considered as workspace owners** for each workspace type

 :::warning